NikitiusIvanov/ocr-llm-tool/README.md

 # ocr-llm-tool
-pdf processing with multimodal recognizing data in plots
+pdf processing with multimodal recognizing data in plots.